 - A Father to His Men: To the point where he was planning to go to Germany to be by Toggle's side after Toggle was injured in Iraq.
 This is also true as a coach.

-- Heroic BSOD: He went through a realistic version of this after losing his leg, becoming irritable and relying heavily on alcohol.
+- Heroic BSoD: He went through a realistic version of this after losing his leg, becoming irritable and relying heavily on alcohol.
 He eventually went to therapy and got through it.

 - Jerkass: For a good portion of time.
 He eventually mellowed out to become a Jerk with a Heart of Gold.

-- My God, What Have I Done?: For while after entering therapy, B.D was reluctant to talk about his service in Iraq.
+- My God, What Have I Done?: For a while after entering therapy, B.D was reluctant to talk about his service in Iraq.
 He eventually opened up an revealed that he had been harboring a lot of guilt from an incident where he ordered the driver of his HMMWV drive through a crowded street in order to escape an ambush, which resulted in innocent civilians getting caught in the crossfire.

-Mark started off as a protestor but eventually segued into a hardcore liberal and DJ.
+Mark started off as a protester, but eventually segued into a hardcore liberal and DJ.
 Eventually moved on to NPR, where he works to this day.
 Later found out he was gay and started dating Chase, eventually marrying him until their divorce a few years ago.

 - Erudite Stoner: In the 70's.
 A later strip shows he's still doing this.

-- Out of Focus: Daily wise.
+- Out of Focus: Daily-wise.
 While he still gets quite a few Sunday strips, he's gotten few, if any, weeks dedicated to himself for the past couple of years.

 A cheerleader and B.D.'s girlfriend.
 Became an actress after graduation, albeit in minor roles.
 Was originally incredibly ditzy but gradually matured over the years.
-Currently lives at Walden with B.D., their daughter Sam and Nanny Zonker.
+Currently lives at Walden with B.D., their daughter Sam and (formerly) Nanny Zonker.

 - The Ditz: Has grown out of it over time, especially after becoming a mother.

-- The Heart: Is the usual go to sounding board when B.D., Sam or Zonker needs to talk about something, and often mediates disputes between them.
+- The Heart: Is the usual go-to sounding board when B.D., Sam, or Zonker needs to talk about something, and often mediates disputes between them.

 A housewife who ran away from her husband and daughter and was picked up by Mike and Mark while the duo were on a road trip.
 A feminist, she brought feminism to the local day care center before moving on to Berkeley and getting a law degree.
 During this time she met her second husband, Rick, and had another child with him.
 She currently worked with Congresswoman Lacey Davenport until Lacey contracted Alzheimer's.
 Joanie has recently come out of retirement to guide Real Life Senate candidate Elizabeth Warren's campaign.

-Zonker's honorary Uncle who started out as a writer at Rolling Stone before moving on to Governor of American Samoa, then Ambassador to China andů well, so many other careers that it would take most of this page just to list.
+Zonker's honorary Uncle who started out as a writer at Rolling Stone before moving on to Governor of American Samoa, then Ambassador to China and well, so many other careers that it would take most of this page just to list.
 Duke will do anything to make money and has absolutely no moral compass and half the time no clue.
 He's also a massive drug fiend to the point where they barely affect him anymore.
 Currently working as a lobbyist with his son Earl.

 - Bald of Evil: He was completely bald for a while after a stint as a zombie slave, but still has enough of a bald spot to qualify regularly.